 IIS, section 5.2.1.9, add the following text:

-All recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an error message is returned (failed).
+All Service provider data, notification data, and SWIM-based recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an error message is returned (failed)NPAC SMS aborts the association.
+If the Recovery Restriction Tunable Parameter is set to TRUE, then network, subscription version and number pool block data recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.

 IIS, section 5.3.4, change the following text:

-Service Provider and Notification All recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an error message is returned (failed).
+Service provider data, notification data, and SWIM-based recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.
+If the Recovery Restriction Tunable Parameter is set to TRUE, then network, subscription version and number pool block data recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.Service Provider and Notification All recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an error message is returned (failed).

 GDMO:

-lnpDownload notification, add the following text in the behavior section:
+lnpDownload action, add the following text in the behavior section:

-All recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an error message is returned (failed).
+Service provider data and SWIM-based recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.
+If the Recovery Restriction Tunable Parameter is set to TRUE, then network, subscription version and number pool block data recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.All recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an error message is returned (failed).